yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/1_Prepare_macOS_device.md

 - macOS 15.0.1 (Sequoia)
 - macOS 14 (Sonoma)

 > *This document was tested using following devcies
 > a Mac mini running macOS Sequoia 15.5 with an Apple M4 chip.
 > a MacBook Air running macOS Tahoe 26.0.1 with an Apple M4 chip.
->  a Mac mini running macOS 15.5 with an Apple M4 chip.
-The user interface may vary depending on your macOS version.*
+> The user interface may vary depending on your macOS version.*
 > *Please note that the macOS user interface may differ if you are using a different version of macOS.*
 > *MDE does not support beta version of MacOS.
 The new macOS version will be supported on Day 1 of its General Availability (GA) release.*